Areg472/Ocean-plus-bot/README.md

-# The skibidi ocean+ bot
+# The Ocean+ bot

-This is the bot for the Ocean+ website.
-It has max aura, positive rizz!
+This is a utility bot for discord servers.